zhoubolei/VQAbaseline/README.md

 Please cite our arXiv note if you use our code:

-  B. Zhou, Y. Tian, S. Suhkbaatar, A. Szlam, R. Fergus Simple Baseline for Visual Question Answering. arXiv:1512.02167
+  B. Zhou, Y. Tian, S. Suhkbaatar, A. Szlam, R. Fergus.
+  Simple Baseline for Visual Question Answering. arXiv:1512.02167